quillforms/quillforms/readme.txt

 == Description ==
 https://www.youtube.com/watch?v=GjmLUTDIdFc

-A new revolution in WordPress forms and surveys with focus on UI/UX to generate more leads on your WordPress site.
+A new revolution in WordPress forms, surveys and quizzes with focus on UI/UX to generate more leads on your WordPress site.
 Quill Forms is more than just a form.
 You can build forms, surveys, quizzes and cost estimation forms easily with Quill Forms.

 === Demos ===